nicolasdanelon/UnofficialDocs/source/extensibility/command_palette.rst

 #.
 Press :kbd:`Ctrl+Shift+P`
 #.
 Select command

-The command palette filters entries by context, so whenever you open it, you won't always see all the commands defined in every ``.sublime-commands`` file.
+The command palette filters entries by context.
+This means that whenever you open it, you won't always see all the commands defined in every ``.sublime-commands`` file.